 By training and upskilling coaches and working with young people of all abilities the partnership aims to develop and support young coaches and players alike to grow and broaden the game.

-Conrad Clinton, Club Secretary, Ardee Celtic FC, said: “The club are obviously hugely excited by the partnership with the Crystal Palace Foundation.
+Conrad Clinton, Club Secretary, Ardee Celtic FC, said: “The club are obviously hugely excited by the partnership with the Palace for Life Foundation.
 It became clear during discussions with the Foundation that they were really interested in a partnership of substance.

 They’re incredibly keen to make a difference to our club and have an impact on helping us improve coaching techniques, which in turn improves what we can offer to children in the Ardee and Mid-Louth region.